smellems/open-source-policy/README.md

 ### Credits

-This policy was originally forked from the [Consumer Financial Protection Bureau's policy](https://github.com/cfpb/source-code-policy).
+This policy was originally forked from the [18F policy](https://github.com/18f/open-source-policy).

 ### Public domain